Markdown2/site/src/index.md

 But it is really getting outdated.
 That is proved by so many Markdown extensions like [GitHub Flavored Markdown Spec](https://github.github.com/gfm/) developed last years.

 The aim of this project is to create public, open source Markdown specification.
+Let's make Markdown great again!

 # Concepts